Chic | Flirty | Sophisticated

 5′ 2″ | Petite | Some Curves | Short Legs | Jeans 26 | Size 2

 Former black wearer turned color lover and expert.
 I’m a proud Colombian of indigenous descent with half of my heart back in my homeland.
 I now live in the suburbs of NY with my also Colombian husband and two wild boys.
-When I’m not helping mamas enhance their natural beauty through style, I’m raising bilingual and bicultural kids — taking as many bathroom/closet trips as needed, chocolate in hand, and all.
+When not helping mamas enhance their natural beauty through style, I raise bilingual and bicultural kids and find ways to help mi gente.

 Julieta’s Recent Posts